home edit page issue tracker

 UD_Abkhaz-AbNC is a treebank based on texts from the Abkhaz National Corpus, AbNC.

 UD_Abkhaz-AbNC is a treebank based on texts from the Abkhaz National Corpus, AbNC, which is a corpus of written texts from a variety of genres.
-The sentences for the initial release of the treebank are taken from a collection of fairy tales for children (Аҧсуа лакәқәа – Ахәыҷқәа рзы, editor: Мықәба, А.).
+The sentences are taken from a collection of fairy tales for children (Аҧсуа лакәқәа – Ахәыҷқәа рзы, editor: Мықәба, А.), a short story by Валентин Дбар and other literary texts.

 The sentences are analysed using a finite state morphological analyser, and Constraint Grammar rules for disambiguation and dependency parsing.
 Both disambiguation and dependency analyses are corrected manually in a tool specifically developed for that purpose.